Bates_no

 C:>Bates_no C:\tmp -b BATES_alpha_ROOT_Number

-C:>Bates_no -p C:\tmp -b BATE_ROOT_Number
+C:>Bates_no -p C:\tmp -b BATES_ROOT_Number

 same as the previous one, except this one makes use of the -p option

-C:>Bates_no -p c:\tmp -b BATE_ROOT_Number -f *.doc
+C:>Bates_no -p "c:\tmp\space sub_directory" -b BATES_ROOT_Number -f *.doc

-perform opeartions only on the *.doc files
+perform opeartions only on the *.doc files.
+Remember to "quote spaces" in directory names.

-C:>Bates_no -p c:\tmp -b BATE_ROOT_Number -f *.doc -w 120
+C:>Bates_no -p c:\tmp -b BATES_ROOT_Number -f *.doc -w 120

 perform opeartions only on the *.doc files and makes the name section of the output 120 characters wide.

-C:>Bates_no a: -d c:\temp_bates_dir -b BATES0000
+C:>Bates_no A: -d c:\temp_bates_dir -b BATES0000

 copy the files from the A: drive to the c: directory identified by -d option.